How to Register Patent in Indonesia: 5 Stages of Patent Registration Process

 Indonesia offers three types of patents: patents, simple patents, and design patents.
 Patents protect inventions with a high level of inventiveness, while simple patents are granted for “new” inventions with a lower inventive step.
 Design patents, on the other hand, protect the aesthetic aspects of a product.

-Eligibility Criteria: Who Can Apply?
+Eligibility Criteria: Who Can Apply Patent?

 Any individual or entity, regardless of nationality, can apply for a patent in Indonesia.
 However, the application must be filed through a registered patent consultant or agent if the applicant resides outside of Indonesia.